-The Secretary, HHS, and the Administrator, ATSDR, are authorized under Sectipn 104(i) of Public Law 96-510, Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), as amended by the Superfund Amendments and Reauthorization Act of 1986, [42 U.S. C. Section 9604(i)], and Sections 3019 and 300l(b)(1) of the Resource Conservation and Recovery Act (RCRA), [42 U.S.c.
-Sections 6939aand6921 (b)(1) and 6939a], to determine the extent of danger to the public’s health from a release or threat of release of a hazardous substance at Superfund or RCRA sites by conducting health assessments and to conduct directly or by grants or contracts, research, experiments, and demonstrations relating to the prevention of human health effects from exposure to toxic substances.
+The Secretary, HHS, and the Administrator, ATSDR, are authorized under Section 104(i) of Public Law 96-510, Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), as amended by the Superfund Amendments and Reauthorization Act of 1986, [SARA; 42 U.S. C. Section 9604(i)], and Sections 3001(b)(1) and 3019 of the Resource Conservation and Recovery Act (RCRA), [42 U.S.C.
+Sections 6921(b)(1) and 6939a], to determine the extent of danger to the public’s health from a release or threat of release of a hazardous substance at Superfund or RCRA sites by conducting health assessments and to conduct directly or by grants or contracts, research, experiments and demonstrations relating to the prevention of human health effects from exposure to toxic substances.

-The Board of Scientific Counselors, NCEHIATSDR shall provide advice and guidance to the Secretary, HHS; the Director, CDC; and the Director, NCEH/ATSDR, regarding program goals, objectives, strategies, and priorities in fulfillment of the agencies’ mission to protect and promote people’s health.
-The Board shall provide advice and guidance that will assist NCEHIATSDR in ensuring scientific quality, timeliness, utility, and dissemination of results.
+The Board of Scientific Counselors, NCEH/ATSDR shall provide advice and guidance to the Secretary, HHS; the Director, CDC; and the Director, NCEH/ATSDR, regarding program goals, objectives, strategies, and priorities in fulfillment of the agencies’ mission to protect and promote people’s health.
+The Board shall provide advice and guidance that will assist NCEH/ATSDR in ensuring scientific quality, timeliness, utility, and dissemination of results.
 The Board shall also provide guidance to help NCEH/ATSDR work more efficiently and effectively with its various constituents and to fulfill its mission in protecting America’s health.

 Management and support services shall be provided by the Office of the Director, National Center for Environmental Health, Agency for Toxic Substances and Disease Registry.

 Meetings shall be held approximately two times per year at the call of the Designated Federal Official, in consultation with the Chair.

 Meetings shall be open to the public except as determined otherwise by the Secretary, HHS, or other official to whom the authority has been delegated, in accordance with the Government in the Sunshine Act (5 U.S.C.
 552b(c)) and Section 10(d) of the Federal Advisory Committee Act; notice of all meetings shall be given to the public.